-Delmore Schwartz was born in Brooklyn to Romanian Jewish parents on December 8, 1913.
+Delmore Schwartz was born in Brooklyn, New York, on December 8, 1913, to Romanian Jewish parents.
 He enrolled early at Columbia University and also attended the University of Wisconsin, eventually receiving his BA in philosophy from New York University in 1935.
 He went on to begin graduate work in philosophy at Harvard University, but he returned to New York before completing his studies.

 Schwartz published several more books of poetry and prose during his lifetime, including Genesis: Book One (New Directions, 1938), a book-length poem; Vaudeville for a Princess and Other Poems (New Directions, 1950); and Summer Knowledge: New and Selected Poems (New Directions, 1959), which was awarded the Bollingen Prize.
-In addition, he published critical essays on important literary figures and cultural topics, and he served as the poetry editor at Partisan Review and New Republic.
+In 2024, Farrar, Straus and Giroux released The Collected Poems of Delmore Schwartz, edited by Ben Mazer.
+In addition, he published critical essays on important literary figures and cultural topics, and he served as the poetry editor at both Partisan Review and New Republic.